Ghost-mind3/active-directory-infrastructure-lab/README.md

 - Windows LAPS implementation
 - Security auditing and monitoring

-The project serves as a **portfolio demonstration for system administration and cybersecurity roles**.
+This project serves as a **portfolio demonstration for system administration and cybersecurity roles**.

 ---